Kaworu Nagisa: In other media

-In addition to video games based on the original animated series, Kaworu has also appeared in media not related to the Evangelion franchise, such as Million Arthur, Hortensia Saga, Keri hime sweets, Summons Board, Divine Gate, Monster Strike, Final Gear, Puzzle & Dragons, and Puyopuyo!!
-Quest.
-Kaworu briefly assists Shinji in Neon Genesis Evangelion: Anima, which also features a "Dark Kaworu" who hates humans and music; he is also present in the crossover franchise Super Robot Wars.
+In addition to video games based on the original animated series, Kaworu has also appeared in media not related to the Evangelion franchise, such as Million Arthur, Hortensia Saga, Keri hime sweets, Summons Board, Divine Gate, Monster Strike, Final Gear, Puzzle & Dragons, Puyopuyo!!
+Quest., and The Battle Cats.
+Kaworu briefly assists Shinji in Neon Genesis Evangelion: Anima, also featuring a "Dark Kaworu" who hates humans and music; he is also present in the crossover franchise Super Robot Wars.